semerekiros/semerekiros.github.io/_pages/about.md

 ======
 I am a Ph.D. student at [Internet Technology and Data Science Lab (IDLab)](https://www.ugent.be/ea/idlab/en) at the [Ghent University](https://www.ugent.be/en).
 I am part of the [Text-to-Knowledge (T2K) Group](https://ugentt2k.github.io/).
 My supervisors are Prof. [Chris Develder](http://users.atlantis.ugent.be/cdvelder/index.html) and Prof. [Thomas Demeester](https://tdmeeste.github.io/).

 My research spans a variety of topics related to the use of Machine Learning in Natural Language Processing.
-My main research interest lies in text generation.
-I am  currently working on question generation in the education domain.
+My main research interest lies in controlled text generation.
+I am  currently working on AI in education.

 Research interests
 ======